There are a number of conferences this fall that you might be interested in hearing about.

 Speakers and musicians vary by location but some locations will include some of my favorites: David Crowder Band, Mike Pilavachi, Shane and Shane, Donald Miller, Kenda Creasy Dean, and Shane Claiborne.

-One reply on “Conferences This Fall: ETS, SBL, NAPCE, Catalyst, Drive, and YS”
+One response to “Conferences This Fall: ETS, SBL, NAPCE, Catalyst, Drive, and YS”